-4.3.
-Fuzzy logic and fuzzy set theory
+4.3 Fuzzy logic

-Given the variability of diseases and other uncertainties associated with medical diagnosis (Section 3.6), the field of fuzzy logic (and fuzzy set theory) has the obvious attraction that it has been designed with the explicit intention of providing a model for 'fuzzy' concepts and 'fuzzy' operations on them (see, for example, Refs.
-[12,8]).
+Given the variability of diseases and other uncertainties associated with medical diagnosis (Section 3.6), fuzzy logic (see, for example, [25]) has the obvious attraction that it has been designed with the explicit intention of providing a model for 'fuzzy' concepts and 'fuzzy' operations on them.

 In purely theoretical terms, the field of fuzzy logic may be criticised because it introduces a fairly elaborate conceptual framework to accommodate the undoubtedly fuzzy nature of many human concepts but this conceptual framework is poorly integrated with other ideas about the nature of human cognition.
-By contrast, the SP theory grew out of research in psychology and it provides a unified model for several aspects of human perception and cognition [31].
+By contrast, the SP theory grew out of research in psychology and it provides a plausible model for several aspects of human perception and cognition [9].

 Considerations of that kind may be discounted as not relevant to the practicalities of medical diagnosis.

-But in that connection fuzzy logic has the drawback that it introduces another layer of complexity to the already difficult process of eliciting knowledge from medical experts [4].
-There seems to be some scope for ameliorating this problem by the provision of appropriate tools [4] but the basic problem remains.
+But in that connection fuzzy logic has the drawback that it introduces another layer of complexity to the already difficult process of eliciting knowledge from medical experts [26].
+There seems to be some scope for ameliorating this problem by the provision of appropriate tools (ibid.) but the basic problem remains.
 By contrast, the SP system allows concepts to be expressed in a simple, intuitive manner and, at the same time, it accommodates much, perhaps all, of the fuzziness of medical diagnosis.

-4.4.
-Bayesian networks
+4.4 Bayesian networks

-Two of the main differences between Bayesian networks (see, for example, Ref.
-[15]) and the SP system are:
+Two of the main differences between Bayesian networks (see, for example, [20]) and the SP system are:

 - Bayesian networks focus on the binary relationship between any given node in the network and each of its parent nodes (if any).
 In this respect, they inherit some of the thinking behind if-then rules.
 By contrast, the SP system is oriented towards the representation and processing of associations (expressed as patterns) that may contain arbitrarily many elements. - Correspondingly, any given Bayesian network stores its statistical knowledge in the form of tables of conditional probabilities, one for each node in the network.
-By contrast, the SP system stores its statistical knowledge in the form of integers, one for each pattern, representing the absolute or relative frequency of that pattern in some domain.
+By contrast, the SP system stores its statistical knowledge in the form of integers, one for each pattern, representing the absolute or relative frequency of the corresponding association in some domain.